wearsshoes/arabic-diacritization-chrome/ROADMAP.md

 ## Features

+- 0.4.4 transliterations of selected text should also get saved somehow (set matching?)
-- 1.0 when there's saved results, partially update based on matching.
+- 0.4.4 when there's saved results, partially update based on matching.

-### Bugs

-- 0.4.3 Fails to find prompt upon first load.
-- 0.4.3 Webpage saves don't work properly, and don't show up properly.
-- 0.4.3 Can't go back to other results.
-- 1.0 Claude still attempts translation sometimes.
-Check that the number of non-diacritic arabic letters in prompt matches number of arabic letters in response.

 ### UI

-- 0.4.3 Redesign options page to be simpler and cleaner.
+- 1.0 Redesign options page to be simpler and cleaner.
-- 0.4.3 Add FAQs/tooltips to options page.
+- 1.0 Add FAQs/tooltips to options page.
-- 0.4.3 Redesign extension popup to be simpler and cleaner.
+- 1.0 Redesign extension popup to be simpler and cleaner.

 ## Future

 ### Bugs

 - 1.1.x something's messing with browser's back/forward cache and forcing reload
-- 1.1.x processing selected text should also save results to IndexedDB.

 ### Features